phillipclapham/neuroweaver/README.md

 ## The Framework's Core: Dancing with Emergence

-At the heart of Neuroweaver lies a sophisticated pattern that emerged from thousands of interactions where breakthrough insights occurred consistently.
+At the heart of Neuroweaver lies a specific pattern that emerged from thousands of interactions where breakthrough insights occurred consistently.
 It's not just a methodology but a dynamic system that creates the conditions for enhanced cognition and discovery.

-### The Architecture of Enhanced Interaction
+### The Architecture of **Improved** Interaction

-The framework operates through distinct modes of exploration, each representing a natural state of enhanced cognition.
+The framework operates through distinct modes of exploration, each representing a natural state of **potentially** enhanced cognition.
 Like different movements in a cognitive dance, these modes flow into each other organically, creating rich landscapes of possibility:

 **/deep** - First Principles Analysis